GitMubarak/menukaart/readme.txt

 = Overview =

 **Menukaart** is the **Simplest WordPress Restaurant Menu Plugin** that displays food items, menus in your webpage by using the shortcode: [menukaart]
+You can also manage online order with WooCommerce.

 **🌟 Plugin Features:**